canonical/sqlair/README.md

 `Query.Iter()` returns an `Iterator` that cycles through the rows returned from the query.An underlying database connection is created upon the inital call of `Iter()`.

 - `iter.Next()`
   Prepares the next row for `iter.Get()`.
-It returns `true` if this has been scuessful and `false` if there is no next row or an error has occoured (the error can be checked with `iter.Close()`).
+It returns `true` if this has been successful and `false` if there is no next row or an error has occurred (the error can be checked with `iter.Close()`).
 - `iter.Get(outputArgs...)`
   Scans the results from the query into the provided `outputArgs`.
 If it is called before the first call to `iter.Next()` with an `Outcome` it will populate the `Outcome` with metadata about the query (see [Outcome](#outcome) for more detail).
 It uses [`sql.Rows.Scan`](https://pkg.go.dev/database/sql#Rows) under the hood.
 This provides useful implicit conversions from the default database types to the types of the struct fields.
 - `Iter.Close()`
-  Closes the underlying database connection and also return any errors that have occured during iteration.
+  Closes the underlying database connection and also return any errors that have occurred during iteration.

 Make sure that `iter.Close()` is called when iteration of the results is finished otherwise a connection to the database will be left hanging.
 You should **defer** `iter.Close()` **every time** unless there is a good reason not to.
 Calling it twice is harmless and always a better option than leaving the connection open.